 In addition to our Spiritual Direction services, Gratia Plena offers therapy in four formats:

-April 17, 2021 update: All Gratia Plena offices are open for face-to-face visits.
-Many of our workers have had the COVID vaccine.
-Due to CDC guidance and executive orders from the Governor of Texas, we are no longer requiring the use of masks in our offices, and will continue to sanitize and screen both workers and guests for COVID risk in order to keep our guests and workers safe.
-We encourage our workers and guests to obtain the Pfizer or Moderna COVID vaccines when possible.
-During meetings, if all in the therapy or spiritual direction room are vaccinated, then masks in that room are optional.
-We will continue to offer video telehealth as an option as needed, but we believe that meeting face-to-face is preferred.
-Meeting face-to-face may be required when a person is new or is in crisis.
+May 15, 2021 update: All Gratia Plena offices are open for face-to-face visits.
+Most of our workers have had the COVID vaccine.
+Due to CDC guidance and executive orders from the Governor of Texas, we are no longer requiring the use of masks in our offices for those who are fully vaccinated for COVID.
+We do recommend the use of masks by workers and guests who are not fully vaccinated.
+We will continue to offer video telehealth as an option as needed, but we believe that meeting face-to-face for services is preferred.
+Meeting face-to-face may in fact be required when a guest is new or is in crisis.
 Our workers provided thousands of video telehealth sessions during the pandemic last year.
 We use a HIPAA compliant secure/private platform for our video telehealth sessions.
 Call the office to schedule a confidential in person or video telehealth meeting with one of our Catholic counselors or spiritual directors today!

 Our services typically begin with an evaluation to determine needs, possible approaches, and fees.

 Consultations can present options and each person is free to choose to do what they wish.

 Therapy is also called counseling or psychotherapy, a one to one confidential discussion with a professional who is a trained to listen and assist in accomplishing goals to relieve suffering